 Proper screening and cleaning of the water occur when the water passes through the filtering material.
 In most circumstances, a canister filter will provide filtration that combines biological, chemical, and mechanical in nature.

 The canister filter is the most commonly recommended filtration method for saltwater and planted aquariums.
 A canister filter can handle adequate filtration for saltwater and planted aquariums.

 Upkeep is necessary like any other machine or product constructed of human-created elements.
 Because of this, you must clean all of the filters regularly, depending on their efficiency.

-Easy to maintain, the canister filter is many factors that affect how easy it is to clean a canister, including the brand, model, and the number of filtering screens.
+Easy to maintain, the canister filter has many factors that affect how easy it is to clean a canister, including the brand, model, and number of filtering screens.
 However, the carbon filter is something you’ll have to keep an eye on.